freeCodeCamp/freeCodeCamp/docs/how-to-translate-files.md

 ![Image - List of available languages](https://contribute.freecodecamp.org/images/crowdin/languages.png)

-Select the language you want to work on, and you will see the complete file tree.
+Select the language you want to contribute in, and you will see the complete file tree.

 ![Image - List of available files](https://contribute.freecodecamp.org/images/crowdin/file-tree.png)

 Each file and folder will show a progress bar.
 The **blue** portion of the progress bar indicates what percentage of the file has been translated, while the **green** portion of the progress bar indicates what percentage of the file has been approved by the proofreading team.

-Select a file to work on and Crowdin will open the editor view.
+Select a file to contribute to and Crowdin will open the editor view.

 > [!NOTE]
 > When the editor view opens, you will need to click the settings icon (shown as a gear) and switch the 'HTML tags displaying' setting to 'SHOW'.
 This will ensure you can see tags such as `<code></code>` instead of `<0></0>`.